Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 - #summarize in a selling way ::this::  (this will refer to all content on the page/block/product)
 - #check spelling "a long text with misspelling"
 - #generate a really short text about cats
 - #Can you provide me with examples of article titles related to paint brushes?
-- #Can you provide me with examples of article titles related to paint brushes?

 It's really powerful and intuitive